Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences: Introduction

 An important ingredient in modeling the AGWB from compact binaries is the history of their merger rates, extending to redshifts that are not directly accessible with the current generation of GW detectors, yet still influence the AGWB spectrum.
 A common approach to modeling this evolution involves convolving the cosmic star formation rate with a delay-time distribution that accounts for the time between binary formation and merger.
 For BBHs, this model often includes a metallicity threshold, allowing BBH formation only in environments below a certain metallicity.
 Each of these modeling components, star formation history, delay-time distribution, and metallicity dependence, introduces substantial uncertainties that propagate into the predicted AGWB spectrum.
 Here, we systematically investigate the individual and combined effects of these uncertainties.
 In particular, we explore a range of delay-time distributions, varying both the power-law index and the minimum delay time.
 We also examine different assumptions regarding the metallicity threshold for BBH formation, focusing on scenarios with varying degrees of dispersion around the mean metallicity.
 By sampling a broad parameter space, including local rates, delay-time distributions, and metallicity thresholds, we construct an ensemble of merger histories to quantify the combined uncertainty.
 Our analysis demonstrates that these factors can significantly impact the merger rate history and, consequently, the AGWB spectrum.

-Finally, we combine the ensemble of merger rate histories with the uncertainties in the population models to construct credible bands for the AGWB spectrum from BBH, BNS and NSBH.
+Finally, we combine the ensemble of merger rate histories with the uncertainties in the population models to construct credible bands for the AGWB spectrum from BBH, BNS, and NSBH systems.
 These bands represent the range of plausible background amplitudes and span approximately an order of magnitude in $\Omega_\gw (f)$.
-Compared to most estimates in the literature, our bands are notably broader, this is mainly because of the inclusion of uncertainties in the merger rate modeling.
+Compared to most estimates in the literature, our bands are notably broader, mainly due to the inclusion of uncertainties in the merger-rate modeling.
 With the upcoming observing runs of the LVK collaboration, cross-correlation searches are expected to start directly constraining the most optimistic predictions for the AGWB.

-This paper is structured as follows: In~\cref{sec:fiducial}, we introduce the fiducial model of the AGWB from compact binaries, which serves as a reference for evaluating the impact of different modeling choices. \Cref{sec:uncertainty-population} discusses uncertainties arising from population models, including modeling choices such as incorporating higher order waveform modes in computing the BBH background and tidal effects for the BNS background.
+This paper is structured as follows: In~\cref{sec:fiducial}, we introduce the fiducial model of the AGWB from compact binaries, which serves as a reference for evaluating the impact of different modeling choices. \Cref{sec:uncertainty-population} discusses uncertainties arising from population models, including modeling choices such as incorporating higher-order waveform modes in computing the BBH background and tidal effects for the BNS background.
 In~\cref{sec:uncertainty-mergerrates}, we analyze the individual and combined uncertainties associated with modeling the merger rate history.
 In~\cref{sec:combined-uncertainty}, we combine all uncertainties and present the final credible bands for the AGWB from the three CBC classes.
 Finally, we conclude with a discussion and outlook in~\cref{sec:conclusion}.